bemebox/chatgpt-bot-english-speaking-teacher-backend/README.md

 # English Speaking Teacher Bot

-Welcome to the English Mentor Bot project!
-This Python 3-based bot functions as a proficient English-speaking teacher, guiding users in improve and enhancing their proficiency in the English language.
+Python RESTful API with FastAPI that analyzes audio input for speech improvements in the English language.

 ### Version
 1.0.0